-Serving Clients in Dog Bite Injury Claims in Olympia, Tacoma, and Nearby Areas of Washington
+Serving Clients in Dog Bite Injury Lawsuits in Olympia, Tacoma, & Nearby Areas of Washington

 Most people think of dogs as lovable pets.
 However, for those who have been bitten or attacked by a dog, the trauma of the experience can be life-altering.
 This is especially true for young children, who are particularly susceptible to dog bite injury.

 If you or a loved one has suffered a dog bite or other injury from a dog attack, you may be entitled to compensation through a personal injury claim.
-It is important to speak to a lawyer as soon as possible to understand your legal rights and options.
+It is important to speak to a dog bite attorney as soon as possible to understand your legal rights and options.

 Fuller & Fuller has been serving clients since 1972.
 Our dog bite lawyer recognizes the challenges victims can face, and Fuller & Fuller is committed to pursuing fair compensation on their behalf.